praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 *bip* \* You answer your phone instantly; You yell at the phone: "DID WE FOUND HIM ?"
 "Agent, nice to hear you, sadly, only bad news from over here, the fingerprint you found... is only linked to one thing"
 "What is it ?" you reply
-"You won't like it, an e-mail, Edward Snowcrash's e-mail, Edward disapeared from all radar, is he a traitor ?
-Who knows.
-As of now i need you to find his last location.
-Some intel suggest he went on holidays, here is his e-mail: edwardsnowcrash@gmail.com
+"You won't like it, an e-mail, Edward Snowcrash's e-mail: edwardsnowcrash@gmail.com.
+Also, Edward went AWOL, is he a traitor?
+Who knows...
+As of now, I need you to find his last location.
+Some intel suggest he could be on holidays.
-We need Edward to answer his supposedly betrayal.
-Good luck agent."
+We need to get answers from Edward about this potential betrayal.
+Good luck, agent."

 To solve this challenge, submit the SHA-256 hash of the location where Edward went on holidays.